Indolepropionamide

-Indolepropionamide (IPAM) is a chemical compound with the molecular formula C_{11}H_{12}N_{2}O. In vivo (rats), IPAM markedly reduced the proton potential collapse induced by the mitochondrial toxins to nearly baseline levels in both young and old rats and demonstrated free-radical scavenging properties.
+Indolepropionamide (IPAM) is a chemical compound, an indole derivative with the molecular formula C_{11}H_{12}N_{2}O. In vivo (rats), IPAM markedly reduced the proton potential collapse induced by the mitochondrial toxins to nearly baseline levels in both young and old rats and demonstrated free-radical scavenging properties.
 IPAM was shown to increase complex I and complex IV activity in the mitochondrial electron transport chain, however complex II and complex III were left unchanged.
 Decreased activity of complexes I and IV results in an inhibition of electron transport that is associated with higher production of ROS.
 IPAM can also act as a recyclable electron and proton carrier, facilitating reversible endogenous radical and redox reactions, and thereby enabling the formation of a proton gradient that drives mitochondrial ATP synthesis.
 Thus, IPAM acts as a stabilizer of energy metabolism in mitochondria, thereby reducing the production of reactive oxygen species.

 IPAM-treated rotifers (Philodina acuticornis) had a lifespan extended by approximately 300%, the number of offspring increased by 3.4 times and body length increased by 1.47 times, in comparison with IPAM-untreated rotifers.
 Researchers noted that such a lifespan extension in this particular rotifer species is the highest that was ever observed to date in any study.
 Indolepropionamide shows potential as an anti-aging molecule, a mitochondrial metabolism modifier and may have a therapeutic value in age-related neurodegenerative, and mitochondrial diseases.

-In rodents, IPAM was detected as endogenously occurring and its levels can be slightly increased after administration of L-tryptophan (but not isopropyl alcohol or melatonin).
+In rodents, IPAM was detected as endogenously occurring and its levels can be slightly increased after administration of L-tryptophan (but not indole-3-propionic acid or melatonin).
 IPAM has high bioavailability as it can efficiently cross the blood-brain barrier and remain at high concentrations in rat brains for several hours.
 In rats, IPAM was administered at a dosage of 0.5 mg/kg.